Anta's investment is accelerating, and the main brand should feel some pressure.

 In recent years, FILA's performance has attracted significant attention from the capital market.

-Actually, Anta's acquisition process for FILA was the longest.
+In fact, Anta's acquisition cycle for FILA was the longest.
 It was precisely the successful operation of FILA that further clarified the group's development strategy of "single focus, multi - brand, and globalization".

-In August 2009, the Anta Group acquired the trademark use right and exclusive franchise of FILA in China from Belle International for 332 million yuan.
-At that time, FILA had only 50 stores in China and incurred a loss of over 32 million yuan.
-In the following years, Anta, which originated in lower - tier cities, continuously adapted to FILA, and the FILA brand finally turned a profit in 2014.
+In August 2009, Anta Group acquired the trademark usage rights and exclusive franchise of FILA in China from Belle International for 332 million yuan.
+At that time, FILA had only 50 stores in China and suffered a loss of over 32 million yuan.
+In the following years, Anta, which started from lower - tier cities, continuously adapted to FILA, and FILA finally turned a profit in 2014.

 Looking back now, Anta's transformation of FILA mainly focused on three aspects:

-Firstly, it introduced a talent team; secondly, it adjusted the brand positioning, bringing FILA back to the "sports fashion" category and targeting the middle - class population; thirdly, it reformed the sales channels, upgrading the wholesale model to a direct - operated store model focused on first - and second - tier cities, mainly in shopping malls.
+Firstly, it introduced a talent team; secondly, it adjusted the brand positioning, bringing FILA back to the "sports fashion" category and targeting the middle - class population; thirdly, it reformed the sales channels, upgrading the wholesale model to a direct - operation model focusing on first - and second - tier cities and mainly in shopping malls.

-In the first half of 2019, Anta disclosed FILA's performance separately for the first time.
+In the first half of 2019, Anta first disclosed FILA's performance separately.
 During this reporting period, FILA's growth rate reached 80%, and its revenue accounted for 44.1% of the group's total revenue.
-At this time, Muddy Waters released several short - selling reports targeting FILA, but the Anta Group achieved an "unprecedented victory" in this battle with FILA's continuous performance growth.
+At this time, Muddy Waters released several short - selling reports targeting FILA, but Anta Group achieved an "unprecedented victory" in this battle with FILA's continuous performance growth.
 Subsequently, Anta Sports' market value soared rapidly, even reaching a peak of HK$500 billion.

 Image from Wind

-After stabilizing its basic market, FILA proposed to focus on "elite sports", further strengthening its positioning for the middle class.
+After stabilizing its basic market, FILA proposed to focus on "elite sports", further consolidating its positioning for the middle class.
 In January last year, there was a personnel change at FILA.
-Yao Weixiong, a key figure who had been with the brand for nearly 16 years, retired, and Jiang Yan, who had previously worked at ANTA KIDS and FILA FUSION, took over.
+Yao Weixiong, who had been with the brand for nearly 16 years, retired, and Jiang Yan, who had previously worked at ANTA KIDS and FILA FUSION, took over.

 Immediately afterwards, FILA launched the "ONE FILA" strategy.
-The essence of this strategy is to return to the brand's original intention and revitalize the brand by reshaping the offline retail experience and continuously leading the high - end sports fashion trend.
+The essence of this strategy is to return to the brand's original intention and revitalize the brand's new vitality by reshaping the offline retail experience, continuously leading the high - end sports fashion trend.

-The general perception in the industry is that in addition to Anta Sports' acquisition vision and operational capabilities, FILA's rapid growth was also due to its ability to seize the dividend of the "consumption upgrade" era.
-More importantly, since 2016, Anta has successively acquired international brands such as DESCENTE and KOLON SPORT, laying the foundation for its later development in the "outdoor sports" field.
+The general perception in the industry is that, in addition to Anta Sports' acquisition vision and operational capabilities, FILA's rapid growth also benefited from the "consumption upgrade" dividend of the era.
+More remarkably, since 2016, Anta has successively acquired international brands such as DESCENTE and KOLON SPORT, laying the foundation for its later development in the "outdoor sports" field.

 Table compiled by 36Kr based on public information